 Since then, React earned about 85k stars on GitHub and Vue nearly 80k.
 Monthly about 6 million developers download React.js package from npm.
-In comparison we have over 1 million downloads of Vue.js package.
-Both packages are available under MIT License.
+In comparison, we have over 1 million downloads of Vue.js package.
+Both packages are available under the MIT License.
 React has over 1k contributors on GitHub, while Vue has only 130.

 Both libraries handle small functions that receive an input and return rendered elements as output.
 We call those functions components.
-Consequently we say that React.js and Vue.js are component-based.
+Consequently, we say that React.js and Vue.js are component-based.